UNITED STATES DEPARTMENT OF EDUCATION

 LISTS OF POSTSECONDARY INSTITUTIONS ENROLLING POPULATIONS

-WITH SIGNIFICANT PERCENTAGES OF MINORITY STUDENTS
+WITH SIGNIFICANT PERCENTAGES OF UNDERGRADUATE

 In accordance with Executive Order No. 13270, “Tribal Colleges and Universities,” as extended by Executive Order No. 13316, the list also includes all of the colleges cited in section 532 of the Equity in Educational Land-Grant Status Act of 1994 (7 U.S.C.
 301 note), any other institution that qualifies for funding under the Tribally Controlled Community College Assistance Act of 1978 (25 U.S.C.
 1801 et seq.), and Diné College, which is authorized in the Navajo Community College Assistance Act of 1978, Public Law 95-471, title II (25 U.S.C.
 640a note).
 Federal agencies and others with an interest in colleges or universities not appearing on this list should obtain or confirm information regarding the enrollment of American Indian students at those institutions, and/or their eligibility for a specific grant, contract, or benefit program, directly with those institutions.